RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 The first one is simple enough, and for many applications you **will** want to use the SDK so that you can easily call other Facebook API methods from within your app.
 However, in some applications you may want to **only** get the token and then pass it to your backend that does all of the work interacting with Facebook.
-This is the model that my collegue and I use for [Pilot](https://github.com/SanctionCo/pilot-ios).
+This is the model that my colleague and I use for [Pilot](https://github.com/SanctionCo/pilot-ios).
 For these situations, it doesn't make sense to import an entire SDK just for getting the OAuth token.
 And in fact, `SFAuthenticationSession` makes it dead simple to do this yourself.